ConcealNetwork/conceal-guardian/README.md

 ```

 ### Precompiled binaries

+> **Requirement:** Node.js 20 or higher must be installed on the host, even when using the precompiled build.
+The binaries are packaged with the Node.js SEA (Single Executable Applications) method, which — unlike the older `nexe` builds — still relies on the Node.js runtime installed on the system.
+Install or upgrade it with [nvm](https://github.com/nvm-sh/nvm) (`nvm install 20`) or NodeSource (`curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - && sudo apt-get install -y nodejs`).

 Please refer to [installation page](INSTALL.md) for detailed instructions how to install the Guardian with precompiled binaries.